edwinunger/edwinunger.github.io/_posts/2014-12-22-Order-of-Operations.md

 title:  "Order of Operations"
 date:   2014-12-22 05:30:23
 categories: blog
+excerpt: "I've struggled a bit this week with what to work on next.
+Last week I focused so much on amassing the material available to me that when it came time to actually sit down and start pushing through it, I was frozen.
+Where was the structure?
+Sure, I had everything I could possibly want, but what to do first?
+If I came into this without ever reading a single line of code, what would be the most efficient and useful path through the mountains of information?"
 ---

 I've struggled a bit this week with what to work on next.
 Last week I focused so much on amassing the material available to me that when it came time to actually sit down and start pushing through it, I was frozen.
 Where was the structure?
 Sure, I had everything I could possibly want, but what to do first?
 If I came into this without ever reading a single line of code, what would be the most efficient and useful path through the mountains of information?